How to improve the quality of your educational videos?:

 2) “Let me show you how a world with dinosaurs would have looked like millions of years ago”

 Which video of the above two will you rank higher on a scale of engagement?
 Undoubtedly, the latter because it is visual.
 ‘I am seeing the dinosaurs’, has a higher appeal, as opposed to just hearing that some random animal, named ‘dinosaur’, existed millions of years ago.
 A visual cue is a great way of associating with information.
 While explaining a concept, therefore, try to put some visual cues.
 Visual cues can be text, pictures, stickers or pointers.
 However, use them strategically to emphasize information and make learning easier.
 Too many visual cues can also be distracting.

 - Use audio cues: Similar to video cues, audio cues, used at the right place and at the right time can significantly improve the learning experience of students.
 Scientific studies suggest that the use of audio cues can help in better learning outcomes and can also improve information recall.
 For e.g. sounds of thundering clouds and rainfall while explaining water cycle makes the lesson interesting, engaging and establishes a strong connection of information with real life experience.

 - Get creative: Very important and essential.
 Get creative with your videos.
-Think how you can catch the attention of students in the first 10s and make the whole content engaging.
+Think how you can catch the attention of students in the first 10s and make the whole content engaging (Find more on effective time usage while making bite sized videos here).
 For e.g. avoid a video where you simply read from a static image with text written all over it.
 It’s neither engaging, nor fun.
 On the other hand, imagine a video where a hypotenuse is boasting its strengths to the other two sides of a triangle.
 Imagine a dancer showcasing emotions via her dance form.
 Imagine explaining gravity using an anti gravity wheel.
 Possibilities are endless.
 As an educator, you just have to make them a reality, so that students enjoy every bit of learning.